 External Database Connector

-Connect to Microsoft SQL, MySQL, PostgreSQL, and Oracle databases with the External Database Connector.
+Connect to Microsoft SQL, MySQL, PostgreSQL, Oracle, and Snowflake databases with the External Database Connector.
+The External Database Connector is supported for Studio Pro 10.6 and above.

 Use this module if you need to connect to databases and select data to use in your app.
 This connector allows you to directly test connections and queries during configuration in Studio Pro (design time).